jontyms/gnome-shell-extension-inotch/README.md

 ## WTF?
 Why you create such an ugly extension?

-Please ask Apple why they create such an ugly notch on their laptop.
+Please ask Apple why ~~they create such an ugly notch on their laptop~~ they don't allow users everywhere to exterience the **best** in laptop design.

 ## I don't think this is funny and I think Apple already gives us the best solution…